-Throughout his time in the coaching ranks Vaught has seen his athletes receive numerous awards and he has also received some recognition along the way.
-He was named the 2009 and 2012 Southeast Regional Indoor Assistant Coach of the Year.
-His teams have made 12 NCAA appearances while winning 20 Conference championships, one Regional Championship and one National Championship.
+While Vaught has seen his athletes receive numerous awards throughout his time in the coaching ranks, and he has received recognition along the way as well.
+He was named the 2009, 2012 and 2013 Southeast Regional Indoor Assistant Coach of the Year.
+His teams have made 20 NCAA appearances while winning 21 Conference championships, one Regional Championship and one National Championship.

-He has coached 201 All-Conference award winners, 118 Conference Champions and six All-Americans.
-He has seen his athletes break 34 conference records and 41 school records.
-Sixty-seven of his athletes have been regional qualifiers while 22 have gone on to be national qualifiers.
-He has coached 32 USA Championship qualifiers and four Olympic Trials qualifiers.
+He has coached 210 All-Conference award winners, 144 Conference Champions and seven All-Americans.
+He has seen his athletes break 40 conference records and 53 school records.
+A total of 82 of his athletes have been regional qualifiers while 33 have gone on to be national qualifiers.
+He has coached 34 USA Championship qualifiers, 17 junior national qualifiers and four Olympic Trials qualifiers.